rblades/dhworkbook_master/docs/supporting materials/quick-intro-r.md

 3. Follow the prompts, and create it in a new directory.
 R keeps track of what you're up to in a project file, so that you can pick up where you left off.
 [You should also keep your code under version control as well](../supporting materials/git-rstudio.md) so that you can recover from disaster and/or share your code/data with collaborators; click on that link to get version control set up.

 4. Sometimes, it might happen that RStudio crashes (this can be, in DH Box, related to memory issues).
-If that happens - if it just seems to 'hang' (and you've waited several minutes), you can refresh your browser, and go back to DH Box.
+If that happens &mdash; if it just seems to 'hang' (and you've waited several minutes), you can refresh your browser, and go back to DH Box.
 You'll probably have to re-open your project file.

 5. Use the file panel at bottom right to find your \*.rproj file (your R project file) and click on it to re-open.